echadbourne/SYS-265-docker-nextcloud/README.md

 This is a project for setting up a Nextcloud container that uses a MYSQL container as a database.
 The .yaml file maps port 80 for Nextcloud to port 8080 for the localhost.

+Use `git clone https://echadbourne/SYS-265-docker-nextcloud` to easily clone the docker-compose.yaml file.
+Install git if needed.

 Deploy this setup with docker compose, navigate to the folder the .yaml file is in and run the command `docker compose up -d`
  - This will start the download and execution for the containers in the background of the localhost